A Prophet

-A Prophet (Un prophète) is a 2009 French prison crime film directed by Jacques Audiard with a screenplay by Audiard, with Thomas Bidegain, Abdel Raouf Dafri, and Nicolas Peufaillit, from a story by Dafri.
-The film stars Tahar Rahim in the title role as an imprisoned petty criminal of Algerian origins who rises in the inmate hierarchy, becoming an assassin and drug trafficker as he initiates himself into the Corsican and then Muslim subcultures.
+A Prophet (Un prophète) is a 2009 French prison crime film directed by Jacques Audiard with a screenplay by Audiard, Thomas Bidegain, Abdel Raouf Dafri and Nicolas Peufaillit, from a story by Dafri.
+The film stars Tahar Rahim in the title role as an imprisoned petty criminal of Algerian origin who rises in the prison hierarchy.
+He becomes a mob associate and drug trafficker as he is absorbed into the Corsican mafia and then ingratiates himself into the Maghrebi crime syndicate.
+The film was nominated for the Best Foreign Language Film at the 82nd Academy Awards.

 Plot

-Malik El Djebena, a 19-year-old French youth of Algerian descent, is sentenced to six years in prison for attacking police officers.
+Malik El Djebena, a 19-year-old of Maghrebi descent, is sentenced to six years in prison for attacking police officers.
 Alone and illiterate upon his arrival, he falls under the sway of Corsican mobsters, led by César Luciani, who enforces a brutal rule.

-The prison is divided between two main factions: the Corsicans and the Muslims.
+The prison is divided between two main factions: the Corsicans and the Maghrebis.
 Malik keeps to himself.
-When Luciani forces him to be the unwilling assassin of Reyeb, a Muslim witness in a trial, Malik gains the protection of the Corsicans despite his North African origin.
+When Luciani forces him to be the unwilling assassin of Reyeb, a Maghrebi witness in a trial, Malik gains the protection of the Corsicans despite his North African origin.

 Malik serves as a low-level servant to the Corsicans, who treat him with disdain.
 All the while, he is haunted by visions of the murdered Reyeb.

 When most of the Corsicans are transferred or released, Luciani is forced to give Malik more responsibility.
 Having secretly learned Corsican, Malik acts as Luciani's eyes and ears in the prison.
 When Malik earns the privilege of day-long furloughs outside the prison, Luciani relies on him to conduct Luciani's criminal business outside.

-Ryad, a Muslim friend, teaches Malik to read and write, and the two become close.
-Ryad teaches Malik about his own heritage, introducing him to two other Muslims, Tarik and Hassan, and increases his power within the prison.
+Ryad, a Maghrebi friend, teaches Malik to read and write, and the two become close.
+Ryad teaches Malik about his own heritage, introducing him to two other Maghrebis, Tarik and Hassan, and increases his power within the prison.

 Malik also becomes involved with a prison drug dealer, Jordi.
 When Ryad gains an early release due to testicular cancer, the three partners organize a drug-running enterprise to sell hashish.
 But when Ryad is kidnapped by the drug dealer Latif, Malik tracks down Latif's relative inside the prison.
 He kidnaps the relative's family and forces Latif's gang to release Ryad.